ccny-ss-js-dec-2020/class-12_02-04-21/mysql_inquirer_itunes/unsolved/README.md

 		* Columns: id, name, username, password
 	* A pivot table which stores what songs people have bought
 		* Columns: id, song_id, user_id
-* Pre-populate a songs table.
+* Pre-populate a songs table as per the sql files attached.
-* Start off with Inquirer: This is where you will create your username if it does not exist in the database
+* Inquirer should prompt a choice for the user to "Sign Up" or "Sign in"
-* Inquirer should prompt: Sign Up/Sign in
+* If the user chooses to "Sign In"
-* The sign in should check username and password.
+	* Check the input username and password against the database.
 	* If the username is not in the database, then you can tell the client to sign up and close the connection/inquirer.
-* If the username is in the database, then prompt them to enter their password.
+	* If the username is in the database, then prompt the user to enter their password.
-* If the password matches the user's account, then prompt them either:
+	* If the password matches the user's account, then prompt them the choices to either:
-	* If they would like to add a song
+		* Add a song
 			* Then have it prompt what songs are available
 		  * Ask them what song they would like to add
-	* Check the songs that they have
+		* View the songs that they have
 			* Then get their songs from the database

 ## Difficult Assignment
 1. Add a bank to the functionality